-As well as the more well-known ways – such as washing at 30 degrees, keeping doors shut and insulating your home – there are also some more obscure things that you might not have thought of that could help you save some cash.
+There are plenty of energy saving myths, as well as the more well-known ways – such as washing at 30 degrees, keeping doors shut and insulating your home.
+But here are some more obscure ways that you might not have thought could help you save some cash at home.

 A halogen oven can roast a chicken in just 30 minutes and overall, they cook a lot more efficiently than a normal oven, because they use 75% less electricity2.
 Combined with the lower use of power and a much quicker cooking time, you could see a big reduction in your electricity bill over a year.